AliBakly/Optimization-For-Machine-Learning/README.md

 # Optimization For Machine Learning

-This repository contains implementations and analyses of optimization algorithms studied in FRTN50 course, focusing on theoretical guarantees and empirical performance.
+This repository contains implementations and analyses of some optimization algorithms, focusing on theoretical guarantees and empirical performance.

 ## Contents